ARM-software/arm-trusted-firmware/docs/user-guide.md

     payload.
 Please refer to the "Booting an EL3 payload" section for more details.

+*   `ENABLE_ASSERTIONS`: This option controls whether or not calls to `assert()` are compiled out.
+For debug builds, this option defaults to 1, and calls to `assert()` are left in place.
+For release builds, this option defaults to 0 and calls to `assert()` function are compiled out.
+This option can be set independently of `DEBUG`.
+It can also be used to hide any auxiliary code that is only required for the assertion and does not fit in the assertion itself.

 *   `ENABLE_PMF`: Boolean option to enable support for optional Performance Measurement Framework(PMF).
 Default is 0.